dedoussis/asynction/README.md

 The fake data generation is fueled by [Faker](https://faker.readthedocs.io/en/master/), hence the use of the mock server functionality requires the installation of extra dependecies: `pip install asynction[mock]`

-To make the fake generated data more realistic, one may define a faker provider as part of the schemata of their spec using the [format](https://json-schema.org/understanding-json-schema/reference/string.html#format) keyword of the JSON Schema specification:
+To make the fake generated data more realistic, one may attach faker providers to the string schemata of their spec using the [format](https://json-schema.org/understanding-json-schema/reference/string.html#format) keyword of JSON Schema:

 ```yaml
 # example of a Message object